CTofStars/DEAMP/readme.md

 * **M**: Increase the level of foveation of the outer 2 layers (mid-periphery, periphery).
 * **P**: Increase the level of foveation of the periphery layer.

-You can use the *inspector* window of a GameObject named *DisplayL* and *DisplayR* for finer adjustments.
+Use the *inspector* window of *DisplayL* and *DisplayR* for finer adjustments.

-You can also adjust the angle range of the 3 layers using the *inspector* window of *DisplayL* and *DisplayR*.
+Adjust the angle range of the 3 layers using the *inspector* window of *DisplayL* and *DisplayR*.

 ## Note

-* Please ensure the resolution settings in "Game" window is set to 1024×1024, if you want to change the display resolution, modify the size of "TexturePass0.renderTexture" as well.
+* Please ensure the resolution is set to 1024×1024, if you want to change the display resolution, modify the size of "TexturePass0.renderTexture" as well.